 Now 29, Roldan has seen his role shift from up-and-coming hopeful to mainstay and veteran.

-Immerse yourself in the passion and intensity of our fiercest matchups with the Rivalry Pack, featuring games against our top rivals that you won't want to miss.
-Prices start at $140 per person (includes all three matches).
+Immerse yourself in the passion and intensity of our fiercest rivalry matchups with the Cascadia Pack, featuring games against Vancouver Whitecaps FC and Portland Timbers.
+You won't want to miss Cascadia week!

 Roldan credits older brother and teammate Cristian, who became a father himself last year, for much of the direction Alex has been following.